 No, resin cleaners should not be used.
 There are several reported cases where efficiency was severely impaired after usage of resin cleaners.
 Regular softener salt and proper regeneration sequencing will keep Ecomix clean.

 My tank holds a cube and a half of media.
-Can I use half a bag of and save the other half for another installation?
+Can I use half a bag and save the other half for another installation?

 Each bag contains 5 separate components in specific amounts.
 These components are thoroughly mixed during production and there should be no problem using half a bag.
 If you intend to use just half it is important to shake the bag before loading the vessel.
 To avoid the trouble, you can order full AND half bags.
 Specify packaging when ordering from your supplier.